InsanityBot/roadmaps/beta-002.md

 ## Performance

 2.0.0-beta.002 will improve performance of temp-mutes and -bans by not loading each file from the file system every iteration and instead keeping them cached.

+## Notes

+Kyuu, originally scheduled for this release, will be merged into the wider scripting API.